Police name teenager killed after parked car hit by vehicle in Moerewa

 Her vehicle was shunted backwards into a concrete power pole while the other vehicle mounted the kerb and came to rest against a house.

-The 43-year-old male driver of the other vehicle is believed to have suffered only minor injuries.
+The driver of the other vehicle is believed to have suffered only minor injuries.

 An investigation by the police Serious Crash Unit was continuing.